firebase/quickstart-ios/crashlytics/README.md

 $ cd crashlytics/
 $ open CrashlyticsExample.xcodeproj
 ```
+- Once the `.xcodeproj` is opened, update to the latest Swift Package Versions: go to the menu bar,
+  click on File > Swift Packages > Update to Latest Package Versions.

 ### Connecting to the Firebase Console
 - To have a functional application, you will need to connect the Crashlytics quickstart example with
   the [Firebase Console](https://console.firebase.google.com).
-- For an in depth explanation, you can read more about [adding Firebase to your iOS
+- For an in-depth explanation, you can read more about [adding Firebase to your iOS
   Project](https://firebase.google.com/docs/ios/setup).
 Below is a summary of the main steps:
   1. Visit the [Firebase Console](https://console.firebase.google.com)
   2. Add an iOS app to the project.
 Make sure the `Bundle Identifier` you set for this iOS App